jazenwong/wong-blog/_posts/alchemy/2020-04-11-prologue-challenging-coca-cola.markdown

 If we believe that the expression of a brand should come from a deep understanding of why the brand exists, its story, etc., then the role of the designer (whether internal or external,) is to help manifest that (whether visually or textually.)

-This isn't a secret, as the best agencies already have extensive discovery phases.
+This isn't a secret.
+The best agencies already have extensive discovery phases to learn the brand's story, principles, etc.

 But, it makes me wonder, how much of the designer's ego or opinion should be imposed on the client?
 Because there's no question that the designer will impose their own thoughts and experiences onto the brand — it's what they're paid to do.
 They're paid to advise and create based on their design experience and education.
 But, they have to balance that with helping the client bring what they want to life.

 Although it's in the client's best interests to put down their ego and be open-minded to the designer's suggestions, that doesn't always happen.

 When a designer and client have to work together, the best solutions come about when both sides can put down their egos.
-If that's impossible, then it may be better for the two to not work together at all.
-The designer won't be able to design with the client's best intent in mind and the client won't be able to genuinely sell the brand.
+If that's impossible, then it's better for the two to not work together at all.
+The designer won't be able to design with the client's best intent in mind and the client won't be able to genuinely sell the finished product.

 So, designers, marketers, and agencies should carefully choose their clients and shouldn't be afraid to turn down jobs.
 Clients should look for and treasure designers / creative partners who are empathetic.
-Clients should also be looking at it as a learning experience where they can gain new story telling tools.
+Clients should also be looking at the engagement as a learning experience where they can gain new story telling tools.

 **Side Note:** <strong class="strong">Turning away business for the right reasons is good for your brand.</strong> Turning away business might seem "bad" in the short-run because you turn away that revenue.
 But if done in-line with the company's values and properly communicated, it can positively influence the company's brand, resulting in more revenue in the long-run.
 At the company I work at, we turn away a lot of "low-value" business that would be relatively easy for us to execute but isn't in line with our brand and what we aim to do (to be the best at executing high-value deployments.)
 We may have lost revenue in the short-term, but we've been able to build a reputation for being the "high-value" player in the market.
 For example, every time a client brings us a project that is lower in value, we'll explain that it's not something we'll be cost effective at doing, and that we're built for high-value, complex deals (this is, of course, an abridged version.)
 In our client's minds, they start to relate our brand with "high-value," and whenever there's a high-value project, we'll have a better chance at being considered for it (they might even give us more weight in the consideration) — which is priceless.